qubole/streamx/docs/index.rst

 In this Quickstart, we use the HDFS connector to export data produced by the Avro console producer to HDFS.

-Start Zookeeper, Kafka and SchemaRegistry is you haven't done so.
-The instructions on how to start these services is available at the Confluent Platform QuickStart.
+Start Zookeeper, Kafka and SchemaRegistry if you haven't done so.
+The instructions on how to start these services are available at the Confluent Platform QuickStart.
 You also need to have Hadoop running locally or remotely and make sure that you know the HDFS url.
 For Hive integration, you need to have Hive installed and to know the metastore thrift uri.

-This Quickstart assumes that you started the required services with the default config and you should make necessary changes according to the actual configurations used.
+This Quickstart assumes that you started the required services with the default configurations and you should make necessary changes according to the actual configurations used.

 .. note:: You need to make sure the connector user have write access to the directories specified in ``topics.dir`` and ``logs.dir``.
 The default value of ``topics.dir`` is